Axway/streams-open-docs/content/en/docs/capacity/performance_tests_settings.md

 ### SSE and HTTP-Poller performance tests

-We use the following publisher and subscriber:
+Streams uses the following publisher and subscriber:

-* Http-Poller Publisher - over a Streams Managed Mock API (validated to have a low latency under load with a percentage of renewed data on each API call set to `20`%).
+* Http-Poller Publisher - over a Streams Managed Mock API (validated to have a low latency under load with a percentage of renewed data on each API call set to `20%`).
-* SSE Subscriber - fronted by NGINX as the ingress controller and queried by [Gatling](https://gatling.io) which has been customized to support SSE connections.
+* SSE Subscriber - front-end by NGINX as the ingress controller and queried by [Gatling](https://gatling.io) which has been customized to support SSE connections.

-Each run is configured for `5` minutes including a `30` seconds linear ramp
+Each run is configured for `5` minutes including a `30` seconds linear ramp.

 | Users | Topics | Payload size | Publication period | 99 %ile latency (ms) | Max latency (ms) | Throughput (event/s) |
 |-------|--------|--------------|----------------|----------------------|------------------|----------------------|